112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 It was France that came to our aid in our darkest hour.

 <div id="7"><em>7.
-“We can't rely on these French.”</em></div>
+“We can’t rely on these French.”</em></div>

 That depends on what you mean by “rely”.
 If you expect the French to react like Americans, you will be disappointed.
 They are not Americans; they are French.
-If you expect the French to hurry the way we do, you will be disappointed; the French don't hurry — neither do most of the people in the world outside of America.
+If you expect the French to hurry the way we do, you will be disappointed; the French don’t hurry — neither do most of the people in the world outside of America.

 But we _were_ able to rely on the French for the most important thing: France fought with us, not against us, twice in the past two decades.

 <div id="8"><em>8.
-“We've had more beefing from the French than from the Germans.
+“We’ve had more beefing from the French than from the Germans.
 We are always quarreling with them.
 They criticize everything.
 They have to put their two cents in.
 But the Germans — they just do what you tell them to.
-They're co-operative; the French aren't.”</em></div>
+They’re co-operative; the French aren’t.”</em></div>

 Two men working together are more likely to tell each other off than a prisoner is to tell off the warden.